bonnee/Bonnee.github.io/content/blog/thingiverse-remixes-fix/index.md

 ```
 <input type="hidden" name="sources[xxxxxxx]" value="xxxxxxx">
 ```
 If you can't find it don't worry.
-Just select any line close to the highlighted one. right-click on it and select "Edit As HTML".
+Just select any line.
+right-click on it and select "Edit As HTML".
 A textbox containing that line should appear.
 {{< figure src="html-edit.png" caption="Double check what you're doing here to avoid confusion later." >}}
 Duplicate the original line and substitute the numbers in the `name` and `value` properties with the thing id of the thing you want to remix.
 The thing id is the last part of the URL of the thing's page.